 Using what I had on hand, this Warm Winter Curry Grain Bowl is a combination of rice and millet, kale, roasted vegetables and pomegranate seeds dressed in a citrus curry dressing.

 It’s nourishing and colorful, hearty yet fresh, and celebrates in-season eating.

 Although I prefer kabocha and buttercup squash for baking and sturdy red kuri for braising, butternut is a great choice for roasting.
 Since it has more moisture (and less starch) than other varieties, the high heat dries it out, resulting in more concentrated flavor and helps to sweeten this relatively vegetal tasting squash.

-I know pomegranate seeds have been all the rage the past few years, but I’m just starting to use them more.
-I particularly love adding them to salads and side dishes for their contrasting tartness and crunch.
+I particularly love adding pomegranate seeds to salads and bowls for their contrasting tartness and crunch.
 Their garnet color and pretty shape reminds me of jewels.

 Now that you have a gorgeous salad to put on your menu for next week, whether that be a healthy main dish or leftovers for breakfast with a poached egg, there’s something I feel like I need to talk about.